david-cattermole/mayaMatchMoveSolver/BUILD_WINDOWS.md

 | PREFERRED_SOLVER      | Preferred solver; levmar or cminpack_lm.    |

 *WARNING: 'levmar' is GPL licensed.
-If used with mmSolver, mmSolver must not be distributed in binary form to anyone.*
+If used with mmSolver, mmSolver must not be distributed in binary form to anyone outside your organisation.*

 You can read any of the build scripts to find out how they work.
 The build scripts can be found in `<project root>\scripts\build_*.bat`.